Illegal, unreported and unregulated fishing: Enforcement

-Brazil has made some institutional strides, most notably through the implementation of the National Program for Tracking Fishing Vessels by Satellite (PREPS).
+Brazil has reduced IUU by implementing the National Program for Tracking Fishing Vessels by Satellite (PREPS).
 This Vessel Monitoring System (VMS) was intended to serve as a spatial fleet management tool to promote orderly fishing practices.
-However there is still some scrutiny around the effectiveness of such enforecement: many vessels remain untracked or falsify AIS data, and as Nunes et al. note, "PREPS... does not effectively cover all fishing vessels, particularly those not officially registered or those using AIS transponders improperly".
+However there is still some scrutiny around the effectiveness of such enforcement: many vessels remain untracked or falsify AIS data, and as Nunes et al. note, "PREPS... does not effectively cover all fishing vessels, particularly those not officially registered or those using AIS transponders improperly".

-While it is also to rembember the importance of binding international instruments such as UNCLOS, the Port State Measures Agreement (PSMA), and the FAO Code of Conduct, some scholars critiqued their enforcement in weak governance contexts.
-Importantly, they highlight the role of technological innovations such as satellite-based AIS and VMS systems, DNA forensics, and blockchain traceability as means to improve surveillance and supply chain transparency.
-While acknowledging the utility of these tools, the article warns of false positives, data manipulation, and surveillance fatigue, especially where data-sharing protocols are weak or voluntary.
+While binding international instruments such as UNCLOS, the Port State Measures Agreement (PSMA), and the FAO Code of Conduct exist, scholars have critiqued their enforcement in weak governance contexts.
+Technological means such as satellite-based AIS and VMS systems and DNA forensics, and blockchain may improve surveillance and supply chain transparency, although false positives, data manipulation, and surveillance fatigue reduce their effectiveness, especially where data-sharing protocols are weak or voluntary.

-Therefore, in order to stop these illegal practices, there needs to be an enhancement of a more holistic approach to IUU fishing, implying a direct effort between state and non-state actors, together, to establish long-term solutions; whilst holding a stronger accountability for the non-compliance of the international legal bindings and incentivize their cooperation.

-TMT's (Trygg Mat Tracking) Combined IUU Vessel List maintains the best available, up-to-date information on all fishing and related vessels that appear on the illegal, unregulated and unreported (IUU) fishing vessel lists published by Regional Fisheries Management Organisations (RFMOs) and other related organisations."
+Websites such as TMT's (Trygg Mat Tracking) and the Combined IUU Vessel List maintain information on fishing and related vessels that appear on the illegal, unregulated and unreported (IUU) fishing vessel lists published by Regional Fisheries Management Organisations (RFMOs) and other related organisations.